Cellular automaton: History

-Stanislaw Ulam, while working at the Los Alamos National Laboratory in the 1940s, studied the growth of crystals, using a simple lattice network as his model.
+Stanisław Ulam, while working at the Los Alamos National Laboratory in the 1940s, studied the growth of crystals, using a simple lattice network as his model.
 At the same time, John von Neumann — Ulam's colleague at Los Alamos — was working on the problem of self-replicating systems.
 Von Neumann's initial design was founded upon the notion of one robot building another robot.
 This design is known as the kinematic model.
 As he developed this design, von Neumann came to realize the great difficulty of building a self-replicating robot, and of the great cost in providing the robot with a "sea of parts" from which to build its replicant.
 Neumann wrote a paper entitled "The general and logical theory of automata" for the Hixon Symposium in 1948.
 Ulam was the one who suggested using a discrete system for creating a reductionist model of self-replication.
 Nils Aall Barricelli performed many of the earliest explorations of these models of artificial life.